Vjameli/Vjameli.github.io/_pages/about.md

 # **News**

-- **December 2023:** 📚 I'm going to start a direct PhD at the University of Toronto supervised by Prof. [Timothy](https://chan.mie.utoronto.ca/)!
+- **December 2023:** 📚 I'm going to start a direct PhD at the University of Toronto supervised by Prof. [Timothy C. Y. Chan](https://chan.mie.utoronto.ca/)!
 See you in Canada!

 - **September 2023:** 🏆 I've received a national award from [SBMAC](https://www.sbmac.org.br/premio-iniciacao-cientifica/) for the 2nd-best undergrad research project in applied math!

-- **August 2023:** 🎙️ I've scored 29/30 in TOEFL speaking section and 107/120 overall!!
+- **August 2023:** 🎙️ I've scored 29/30 in TOEFL speaking section and 107/120 overall!

 - **June 2023:** 🏆 For the second time, my institute has recognized me for the best undergrad research project!